FFA logo wit

 During this tumultuous period, we were enhancing the client's data and analytics platform with Data Science features.
 Urgently tasked with analyzing the purportedly underperforming product, we aimed to uncover any overlooked aspects.

-Following the usual product portfolio process, evaluating based on revenue and volume, our client overlooked a vital detail—it was a service product.
+Following the usual product portfolio process, evaluation based on revenue and volume, they overlooked a vital detail; it was a service product.

 This realization emerged after applying the Data Science algorithm known as ASSOCIATION RULE MINING (ARM).
 ARM revealed a robust association between the service product and high-revenue, high-volume items, offering a comprehensive understanding of customer preferences.

-Integrating ARM and other Data Science features into the product portfolio management process preemptively addressed potential crises, rendering them a thing of the past.
-The next phase for our client involves collecting, analyzing, and combining external data with their internal dataset to enhance customer service further.
+Integrating ARM and other Data Science features into the product portfolio management process addressed potential crises, rendering them a thing of the past.
+The next phase for our client involves collecting, analyzing, and combining external data with their internal dataset.

 Through the use of Data Science, you can analyze your company’s product portfolio from a whole new perspective.
 By analyzing past performance, Data Science algorithms enable us to also predict future trends for similar products.